The Xamin Web Interface

 directly.
 It also allows selection from a menu which shows

-can be entered, they just are not included in the menu
+can be entered but are not included in the menu

 The available tables tree